-This is a guest post by Andrew Karam, PhD, CHP, an expert on what to do if a nuclear bomb drops, radiation and lots more.
+A guest post by Andrew Karam, PhD, CHP on what to do if a nuclear bomb drops:

 What to do if a nuclear bomb drops- Checklist:

-- Prepare – not just for this, but for any big event.
+- Prepare: Not just for this, but for any big event.
 What’s the best building for you to shelter in near work?
 Around your favorite hangouts?
 Near home?
-Where will you find water for the 1-3 days you might have to shelter (for example – you can drink the water in the toilet tank, fruit juice and beer will keep you hydrated, bottled water, etc.)?
-How about a few days’ worth of food (might finally get around to eating those canned yams!)?
-You can’t starve to death in a few days, and probably won’t die of thirst either – but we also want to have the strength to evacuate when the time comes.
+Where will you find water for the 1-3 days you might have to shelter (for example, you can drink the water in the toilet tank, fruit juice, beer will keep you hydrated, bottled water, etc.)?
+How about a few days’ worth of food (you might finally get around to eating those canned yams…)?
+You can’t starve to death in a few days, and probably won’t die of thirst either, but we also want to have the strength to evacuate when the time comes.
 By the way, food and drink need not be canned or bottled in order to be safe.
 Anything that’s in a package, in your cupboards, in your refrigerator (any pet food in its bag or in a can) will be uncontaminated and OK to eat.
-The fallout will most likely be in the form of a fine, sandy substance – in general it’s unlikely to blow around as a dust would so the contamination isn’t expected to spread very easily.
+The fallout will most likely be in the form of a fine, sandy substance, and in general it’s unlikely to blow around as a dust would so the contamination isn’t expected to spread very easily.

 What else to do if a nuclear bomb drops?
 Perhaps a radiation detector: